 In terms of space use, we find that humpback whales foraged broadly across a large extent of the continental shelf area of the Western Antarctic Peninsula.
-In contrast, minke whale foraging locations were generally located inshore or where sea ice persisted, however these areas spanned a greater spatial extent than for humpback whales (Figures 10-12).
+In contrast, minke whale foraging locations were generally located inshore or where sea ice persisted.
 Whereas humpback whales are known to forage across a broad area in summer and then focus their foraging to smaller areas closer to shore in fall (Curtice et al. 2015), minke whales appear to increase their movements in nearly all directions from summer to fall and winter.
-The result of this is that minke whales have a home range (at the 90% isopleth) for ARS that is 13% larger than that of humpback whales.
 This movement of minke whales is likely a reflection of their affinity for sea ice and the lack of sea ice found around the western side of the Antarctic Peninsula in summer.
 This relationship is borne out in our GAMM results.
 Compared to humpback whales, minke whales foraged significantly closer to shore and significantly closer to the marginal ice edge.
 Humpback whales do not show any change in the probability of foraging with increasing distance from the ice edge while minke whale foraging is significantly more probable close to the ice edge, diminishing with increasing distance.
 As both species decrease their foraging probability with increased distance to shore the conclusion can be drawn that humpback whales are not affected by proximity to ice, but rather distance to shore whereas minke whales forage in proximity to sea ice when it is available and when it is not, they are more likely to remain inshore.
 These relationships may be unique to the western side of the Antarctic Peninsula that is one of the few locations in Antarctica with substantial coastal habitat and ice-free waters.
 In contrast, in areas like East Antarctica, while the extent of sea ice varies significantly across seasons, there is little access to the coast and the bathymetry over which the sea ice covers extends out beyond the continental shelf.

-At the very broad scale, the area of the entire home range of the whales, we find substantial overlap between humpback and minke whales on the western side of the Antarctic Peninsula.
-However, while we do not include any direct measurements of prey in the current study, we are able to show significant differences in the duration, timing, and location of habitat-driven ARS between Antarctic minke and humpback whales where they are sympatric.
+While we do not include any direct measurements of prey in the current study, we are able to show significant differences in the duration, timing, and location of foraging behaviour and habitat use between Antarctic minke and humpback whales.
 This information is critical when trying to determine if competition exists between baleen whales in the Southern Ocean.
-The climate-driven changes occurring around the Western side of the Antarctic Peninsula have resulted in increasing air temperatures and a concurrent decrease in the number extent, duration, and number of ice covered days in the region (e.g. Vaughn et al. 2003, Stammerjohn et al. 2008).
-Our results indicate that in areas where little sea ice exists, minke whales remain close to shore in ARS, whereas humpback whales distribute themselves more broadly in open water.
-When sea ice is available, minke whales ARS is in close proximity to it while we observed no change in humpback whale ARS based on proximity to this feature.
+The climate-driven changes occurring around the Western side of the Antarctic Peninsula have resulted in increasing air temperatures and a concurrent decrease in the number extent, duration, and number of ice covered days in the region.
+Our results indicate that in areas where little sea ice exists, minke whales remain close to shore to forage, whereas humpback whales forage in close proximity to it while we observed no change in humpback whale foraging behaviour based on proximity to this feature.
 The decrease in sea ice appears to decrease the available foraging habitat for minke whales in the region, which could reduce the relative abundance of the species locally.
-Our tag data support this and show that minke whales eventually move from areas without sea ice to those where it is more prevalent and where the whales can forage/survive successfully.
+Our tag data support this and show that minke whales eventually move from areas without sea ice to those where it is more prevalent and where the whales can forage successfully.